-Although some context may be necessary, your key emphasis should generally be on the future, not the past.
+Although some historical context may be necessary, the key emphasis should generally be on the future, not the past.

 Timing can be crucial

-If you’re writing an outlook focused on a particular event, do make sure you’re quick off the mark.
+If you’re writing an outlook focused on a particular event, make sure you’re quick off the mark.
 This way you are likely to get a lot of attention from your readers – and possibly from the media too – as the development will be fresh in their minds.
-To take a recent example, several asset managers had pieces analysing the impact of a hung parliament on their websites on the very day of the UK election results.
+This is especially important in fast-moving market conditions.

 No need to sound infallible

-Economist John Kenneth Galbraith once said “We have two classes of forecasters: Those who don’t know — and those who don’t know they don’t know”.
-So it’s perfectly ok if you don’t outline a perfect vision of tomorrow!
-In fact, if you do, it could turn out embarrassing – imagine if you had written “Theresa May is certain to get a bigger majority in June’s election.”
+No matter how well you prepare, you cannot plan for everything, especially when the unexpected happens, as this year has clearly shown.
+Economist John Kenneth Galbraith once said, “We have two classes of forecasters: Those who don’t know — and those who don’t know they don’t know”.
+So it’s perfectly ok if an outlook doesn’t chart a perfect vision of tomorrow!

 Pay attention to the nuts and bolts

 Another important aspect of credibility involves ensuring your outlook doesn’t sound like mere guesswork.
-This involves backing up statements with solid foundations such as facts and figures or expert opinions.
+This means backing up statements with solid foundations such as facts and figures or expert opinions.
 Logic is key too – evidence doesn’t just mean quoting experts and stuffing your outlook with charts and tables.
 Outlining the steps you took in reaching a particular conclusion and why you believe it is justified is important, especially in cases where you may not have statistics at your fingertips.
-For example, rather than just saying “We believe President Emmanuel Macron’s victory should benefit French equities”, discuss what aspects of his policies are growth-friendly and how this is going to translate into stock-market gains.
-One effective example of such an approach is Blackrock’s recent outlook for US equities.
+For example, rather than just saying “We believe the coronavirus could benefit technology stocks” delve into why and how this could occur.
+One effective example of such an approach is Janus Henderson’s recent piece on these lines.